 - What would you do if you knew that co-workers were abusing their discount privileges or using company resources to send personal packages for free?

-Anticipating moral and ethical dilemmas and knowing how you’d respond, will prepare you to do the right thing if it situation like that does indeed arise.
+Anticipating moral and ethical dilemmas and knowing how you’d respond, will prepare you to do the right thing if a situation like this arises.

 - Honesty: we deal with one another in a straightforward manner

 - Integrity: we act in a manner consistent with our words and beliefs

 - Respect: we treat others with care consideration